aws-samples/generative-ai-marketing-portal/README.md

 2. If you used Cloud9 for deployment, destroy the Cloud9 instance by opening the [Cloud9 console](https://us-west-2.console.aws.amazon.com/cloud9/home?region=us-west-2) and clicking on Delete.

+3. We retain the CloudfrontLogBucket.
+If no longer needed, empty and delete the S3 bucket.

 ### [OPTIONAL] Deploy Solution Version for Amazon Personalize

 - Perform the below steps if you'd like to use the Amazon Personalize batch segment as part of your user group.